biolink/biolink-model/docs/index.md

      * [stage qualifier](stage_qualifier.md) - stage during which gene or protein expression of takes place.
      * [stoichiometry](stoichiometry.md) - the relationship between the relative quantities of substances taking part in a reaction or forming a compound, typically a ratio of whole integers.
      * [subject](subject.md) - connects an association to the subject of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+     * [subject category](subject_category.md) - Used to hold the biolink class/category of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [subject category closure](subject_category_closure.md) - Used to hold the subject category closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [subject closure](subject_closure.md) - Used to hold the subject closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [subject label closure](subject_label_closure.md) - Used to hold the subject label closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
      * [subject location in text](subject_location_in_text.md) - Character offsets for the text span(s) in the supporting text corresponding to the subject concept of the extracted assertion.
+     * [subject namespace](subject_namespace.md) - Used to hold the subject namespace of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
      * [supporting data set](supporting_data_set.md) - A set of data used as evidence to generate the knowledge expressed in an Association (e.g. through computation on, reasoning or inference over the retrieved data).
      * [supporting data source](supporting_data_source.md) - An Information Resource from which data was retrieved and subsequently used as evidence to generate the knowledge expressed in an Association (e.g. through computation on, reasoning or inference over the retrieved data).
      * [supporting document type](supporting_document_type.md) - The document type (e.g., Journal Article, Case Study, Preprint) for the supporting document used in a Text Mining Result.